European shares fall ahead of March inflation data

-April 19 (Reuters) - European shares fell on Wednesday, as investors scrutinised UK inflation data and corporate earnings while awaiting euro zone March inflation data for more clues on European Central Bank’s monetary tightening path.
+April 19 (Reuters) - European shares fell on Wednesday, as investors scrutinised still-hot UK inflation and corporate earnings, while awaiting euro zone March inflation data for more clues on the European Central Bank’s monetary tightening path.

+The pan-European STOXX 600 index .STOXX fell 0.2% but was still hovering around its 14-month highs.

 Foods and beverages index .SX3P limited the declines, rising 0.5%.